Letters to Harold Edward 'Pompey' Elliott from various family members, September 1913 - September 1930 - Part 6

 assassins How dreadful the

-Bush furs must be, and how lucky
+Bush fires must be, and how lucky

 that yr. cottage escaped!
-Do the furs
+Do the fires

 start spontaneously, or is it human